 Using tongs, spread the chicken across the pan creating an even layer.
 Sauté the chicken until slightly undercooked, about 3-5 minutes.
 You want the chicken to be slightly undercooked before you add the vegetables, because you will need time to cook the vegetables, but don’t want to overcook the chicken.

-Then add the green beans and mushrooms and sauté for 3-5 minutes.
+Then add the green beans and mushrooms and sauté for 3-5 minutes, or until fork tender.

 Add the sauce and sauté for about 2 minutes or until the sauce thickens.

-Serve with chopped scallions and a side of rice, and enjoy!
+Take the pan off the heat, and turn off the burner.
+Serve with chopped scallions and a side of rice.
+Enjoy!